 Our goal, within our fiscal limits, is to improve the facilities and enhance the programming for all students

-Senior Administration has analyzed and come up with 6 possible options, which require further analysis to determine feasibility.
+Senior Administration originally came up with 6 possible options, which required further analysis to determine feasibility.
 This is a very complex task as we need to take into consideration the needs of all students in all pathways, profiles of students (students with special needs international, Newcomer, LGBQT, students at risk, etc.) extracurricular activities, teams, what our buildings can offer, available space, ability to timetable, and several other factors.
 After receiving input from parents, students, staff and community members, a 7th option emerged.

 - We want what is best for all students, staff and community, with financial and structural parameters in mind (Stratford is one part of the system plan)